Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 Compared to other keyboard pianos

 There are more excellent cheap keyboard pianos available than you might expect.
-Here are a few that we think you should check out.
+Here are a few that I think you should check out.

-In our opinion, the Alesis Prestige is the best cheap keyboard piano available right now, and it beats the CDP-S150 on sound quality and overall features.
+In my opinion, the Alesis Prestige is the best cheap keyboard piano available right now, and it beats the CDP-S150 on sound quality and overall features.

 Who is the Casio CDP-S150 best suited for?